 4. Starting in 2016-17, for outcomes including intensive care unit admission, mechanical ventilation, pneumonia diagnosis, and death, data in figures are produced based on the number of cases that have been discharged from the hospital and have non-missing data for each outcome.

-5. During the 2017-18 season, seven FluSurv-NET sites (CA, GA, MD, MN, NM, OH, OR) conducted random sampling to select cases ≥50 years for medical chart abstraction, while still performing full chart abstractions of all cases <50 years.
+5. During the 2017-18 season, seven FluSurv-NET sites (CA, GA, MN, NM, NYA, OH, OR) conducted random sampling to select cases ≥50 years for medical chart abstraction, while still performing full chart abstractions of all cases <50 years.
+During the 2018-19 season, six sites (CA, GA, NM, NYA, OH, OR) conducted random sampling of cases ≥65 years for medical chart abstraction.
 All other sites performed full chart abstractions on all cases.
 Data on age, sex, admission date, in-hospital death, and influenza test results were collected for all cases.
-Due to the sampling methodology, sample sizes for all variables for the 2017-18 season are suppressed and weighted proportions are presented for the following clinical characteristics: underlying conditions, ICU admission, mechanical ventilation, pneumonia diagnosis and antiviral treatment.
+Due to the sampling methodology, sample sizes for all variables for the 2017-18 and 2018-19 seasons are suppressed and weighted proportions are presented for the following clinical characteristics: underlying conditions, ICU admission, mechanical ventilation, pneumonia diagnosis and antiviral treatment.